avocaderino/avocaderino/README.md

-hi
+Undergraduate Math major interested in formalisation using Lean

 <!---
-sanjapm/sanjapm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+avocaderino/avocaderino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->